SATVILab/UtilsCompassSV/README.md

 ### Plots

-You can create boxplots of posterior probabilities for individual cytokine combinations, as well as the PFS and FS responses.
+Create boxplots of posterior probabilities for individual cytokine combinations, as well as the PFS and FS responses.
 These are more concise than standard `COMPASS` heatmaps and automatically force the same cytokine combinations to be present and cytokines in the same order for all “groups” plotted together.
 Note that the PFS and FS scores plot need not be added.

 ``` r
 library(compassutils)